raspberrypilearning/mapping-the-weather/worksheet2.md

     import matplotlib.pyplot as plt
     ```

-1. This time, you're going to use a different URL to fetch the data. `getalllastmeasurement` will fetch data on all the weather stations, along with each ones last uploaded sensor reading.
+1. This time, you're going to use a different URL to fetch the data: `getalllastmeasurement` will fetch data on all the weather stations, along with each ones last uploaded sensor reading.

     ``` python
     url = 'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getalllastmeasurement'